Kernel (linear algebra): Left null space

-The left null space, or cokernel, of a matrix A consists of all column vectors x such that x^{T}A = 0^{T}, where T denotes the transpose of a matrix.
-The left null space of A is the same as the kernel of A^{T}.
+the left null space of A is the same as the kernel of A^{T}.
 The left null space of A is the orthogonal complement to the column space of A, and is dual to the cokernel of the associated linear transformation.
 The kernel, the row space, the column space, and the left null space of A are the four fundamental subspaces associated with the matrix A.

 Nonhomogeneous systems of linear equations

 The kernel also plays a role in the solution to a nonhomogeneous system of linear equations: